PersiaML/tutorials/src/customization/index.md

 ## Configuring Embedding Worker

 An embedding worker runs an asynchronous updating algorithm for getting the embedding parameters from the embedding parameter server; aggregating embedding vectors (potentially) and putting embedding gradients back to the embedding parameter server.
-You can learn the details of the system design through 4.2 section in our [paper](https://arxiv.org/abs/2111.05897).
+You can comprehend the details of the system design through 4.2 section in our [paper](https://arxiv.org/abs/2111.05897).
 Generally, you only need to adjust the number of instances and resources according to your workload.
 See [K8S launcher](#k8s-launcher).

 ## Configuring Embedding Parameter Server

 An embedding parameter server manages the storage and update of the embedding parameters according to [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) policies.
-So you need to configure the capacity of the LRU cache in the configuration file according to your workload and available memory size.
-In addition, the capacity means the max number of embedding vectors, not the number of parameters.
-Here is an example.
+So you need to configure the capacity of the LRU cache in the configuration file according to your workload and available memory capacity.
+In addition, the `capacity` of `embedding-parameter-server` means the max number of embedding vectors, not the number of parameters.
+Here is an example

 ```yaml
 # global_config.yaml